Aviva Investors to move 34 billion euros in assets from AXA fund arm

-LONDON AXA Investment Managers said on Wednesday it had been notified that 34 billion euros ($36.95 billion) in assets it currently manages on behalf of Friends Life would move to Aviva Investors by the end of the year.
+LONDON AXA Investment Managers said on Wednesday it had been notified that 34 billion euros (23.65 billion billion) in assets it currently manages on behalf of Friends Life would move to Aviva Investors by the end of the year.

 "From the outset, Aviva made it clear that the acquisition offers the opportunity to increase Aviva Investors' AUM (assets under management) by recapturing previously outsourced asset management contracts," AXA said in a statement.

-Note: (This version had been refiled to clarify in headline that Aviva instigated move)